This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Barcelona.

 - Plan Your Visit: Visit Tripadvisor for more information about visiting the Las Ramblas, book a tour or read traveller reviews.

 Just off Las Ramblas is the famous food market known as La Boqueria or Mercat de Sant Josep.
 It’s a great place to pick up deli items for lunch in the park, such as tasty Iberico cured ham, local cheese, artisan breads, salads and fruit.
 However, be aware of airline policy when making purchases.
-For example, meats, cheese and fruits are not allowed to be carried into the USA, and liquids are limited to 100ml in your hand luggage.
+For example, meats, cheese and fruits cannot be carried into the USA, and liquids are limited to 100ml in your hand luggage.
 Even if you don’t buy anything, a peek at the magnificent iron and glass structure of this is worth the detour.
 This lovely building was constructed around 1840 on a site that has been a market for over 2,000 years.

 - How to get there: La Boqueria is just off La Rambla near the Liceu Metro Station.
 It is a short walk from the Aerobus stop at Plaça de Catalunya.